It is necessary that you agree to disclose, in confidence, any known medical conditions and/or use of any medication, at the time of booking.

-- Any medication that contains Monoamine oxidase inhibitors (MAOI’s).
-These medications are known to cause dangerous side effects when taken in conjunction with ayahuasca.
-It is critical that you stop taking these drugs and allow plenty of time for your system to be cleared of these substances.
+- Any medication that contains Monoamine Oxidase Inhibitors (MAOI’s) – these are known to cause dangerous side effects when taken in conjunction with ayahuasca.
+It is critical that you stop taking these medications under the supervision of your doctor and allow plenty of time for your system to be cleared of these substances before working with ayahuasca.

-- Any medication which has an effect on the serotonin system, including Selective Serotonin Reuptake Inhibitors (SSRIs) (i.e. antidepressants such as Wellbutrin, Prozac, Zoloft, Effexor, etc).
+- Any medication which has an effect on the serotonin system, including Selective Serotonin Re-uptake Inhibitors (SSRIs) (i.e. antidepressants such as Wellbutrin, Prozac, Zoloft, Effexor, etc).
 Combining these medications with ayahuasca can induce serotonin syndrome – far more severely than with foods containing tryptophan, and with potentially fatal results.
-We advise you to stop taking SSRI medications six weeks prior to a workshop to allow the system to clear in time; some of these drugs may cause side effects when you stop taking them, and you should allow plenty of time for these to subside.
-You should not abruptly stop taking them without discussing the matter with your doctor.
-Please note that the herbal antidepressant St. John’s Wort (Hypericum Perforatum) also must not be taken directly prior to working with ayahuasca, although the system can clear this in 2 weeks before commencing a workshop.
+We require guests discontinue taking SSRI medications under the supervision of their doctor prior to applying for a retreat to allow the system to clear in time.
+Some of these drugs may cause side effects when discontinued, and plenty of time should be allowed for these to subside.
+Do not abruptly stop taking any medication without discussing the matter with your doctor.
+Please note that the herbal antidepressant St. John’s Wort (hypericum perforatum) also must not be taken within 2 weeks of working with ayahuasca.

-- Other medications you must suspend taking are decongestants, cold medications, allergy medications, antihistamines, sedatives, tranquillizers, amphetamines (including Adderall), some hypertensive medications, sympathomimetic amines including pseudoephedrine and ephedrine, carbamazipine, methylphemidate (Ritalin), macromerine, phenelanine, tyrosine, tryptophan, asarone/calamus, asthma inhalers and diet pills.
+- Other medications that must be discontinued are decongestants, cold medications, allergy medications, antihistamines, sedatives, tranquilizers, amphetamines (including Adderall), some hypertensive medications, sympathomimetic amines (including pseudoephedrine and ephedrine), carbamazipine, methylphemidate (Ritalin), macromerine, phenelanine, tyrosine, tryptophan, asarone/calamus, some asthma inhalers, and diet pills.

 - Although ayahuasca has not been found to cause psychosis or other psychiatric disturbances, it can be dangerous to those with a history of psychological problems.
-Please tell us, in confidence, about any history of mental health problems.
+Please tell us if you have any history of mental health conditions.

-- If you have a heart condition or chronic high blood pressure you cannot be accepted on a workshop.
+- If you are pregnant or have a heart condition or chronic high blood pressure, we will not be able to accommodate you for a retreat.

 Advice on drugs and medications to avoid when working with ayahuasca:

-- Before booking to attend a workshop, it is important that we have full disclosure of all medications/drugs and the length of time any guest/volunteer has been taking them.
+- Before applying to attend a workshop, it is important that we have full disclosure of all medications/drugs and the length of time taking them.

-- Guests/volunteers with hepatic conditions must first consult with the Temple and provide more information about the liver condition.
+- Guests/volunteers with hepatic conditions must first consult with us and provide more information about their condition.
 People with tuberculosis must not take ayahuasca.

 Family History of Severe Mental Illness